6 Simple Ways to Regain Your Motivation to Learn Spanish

 Research shows that adopting cultural aspects associated with a second language can improve learning.
 It goes without saying that it may also increase motivation to learn a language.

-If you’re passionate about the culture associated with a language, you more likely to be interested in learning that language.
+If you’re passionate about the culture associated with a language, you’re more likely to be interested in learning that language.

-Of course, there are many other ways to bring culture into your life.
+There are many ways to bring culture into your life.
 Celebrate the holidays, adopt the Spanish tradition of the siesta (nap) or start following the fashion trends of your favorite Spanish fashion blogger.

 If you love the culture of a region where Spanish is spoken, you’re likely to feel more connected to it, which could, in turn, rekindle your love for the language.